great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/manage_metadata_stores.md

 - **Validation Result Store** - stores and retrieves information about objects generated when data is Validated against an Expectation Suite.
 - **Expectation Store** - stores and retrieves information about collections of verifiable assertions about data.
 These are Stores for Expectation Suites.
 - **Checkpoint Store** - stores and retrieves information about means for validating data in a production deployment of GX Cores.
-- **Validation Definition Store** - stores and retrieves information about .
+- **Validation Definition Store** - stores and retrieves information about validation definitions.

 ## Configure Validation Result Stores